pytorch/pytorch/docs/source/notes/extending.rst

   ``requires_grad=True``) will be converted to ones that don't track history before the call, and their use will be registered in the graph.
-Note that this logic won't traverse lists/dicts/any other data structures and will only consider :class:`Tensor`s that are direct arguments to the call.
-You can return either a single :class:`Tensor` output, or a :class:`tuple` of :class:`Tensor`s if there are multiple outputs.
+Note that this logic won't traverse lists/dicts/any other data structures and will only consider tensors that are direct arguments to the call.
+You can return either a single :class:`Tensor` output, or a :class:`tuple` of tensors if there are multiple outputs.
 Also, please refer to the docs of :class:`Function` to find descriptions of useful methods that can be called only from :meth:`~Function.forward`.
 - :meth:`~Function.backward` defines the gradient formula.
 It will be given as many :class:`Tensor` arguments as there were outputs, with each of them representing gradient w.r.t. that output.
 It is important NEVER to modify these in-place.
-It should return as many :class:`Tensor` s as there were inputs, with each of them containing the gradient w.r.t. its corresponding input.
+It should return as many tensors as there were inputs, with each of them containing the gradient w.r.t. its corresponding input.
 If your inputs didn't require gradient (:attr:`~ctx.needs_input_grad` is a tuple of booleans indicating